 Organizational Behavior is devoted to understanding individuals and groups within an organizational context.
 The field focuses on attributes, processes, behaviors, and outcomes within and between individual, interpersonal, group, and organizational levels of analysis.
 Major topics include: individual characteristics such as beliefs, values, personality, and demographic attributes, and individual processes such as learning, perception, motivation, emotions, and decision making, interpersonal processes such as trust, justice, power/politics, social exchange, and networks; group/team characteristics such as size, diversity, and cohesion, and group/team processes such as development, leadership, decision making, and cooperation and conflict; organizational processes and practices such as leadership, goal setting, work design, feedback, rewards, communication, and socialization; contextual influences on individuals and groups such as organizational and national culture, and organizational identity and climate, and the influence of all of the above on individual, interpersonal, group, and organizational outcomes such as performance, creativity, attachment, citizenship behaviors, stress, absenteeism, turnover, deviance, and ethical behavior.

-The Organizational Neuroscience Interest Group is dedicated to use and generate neuroscience knowledge and broader biologically-based approaches at different levels of analysis in organizations, as well as promoting linkages to management practice.
+The Organizational Neuroscience and Biology Interest Group is dedicated to use and generate neuroscience knowledge and broader biologically-based approaches at different levels of analysis in organizations, as well as promoting linkages to management practice.
 We encourage knowledge generation through theoretical propositions and/or empirical evidence pertaining to neural, physiological, and micro-behavioral mechanisms associated with work-related behavior and outcomes.
 Concurrently, the interest group seeks to understand how the environment, culture, and institutions can affect organizational actors’ nervous system functioning.
 By considering neuroscience at different levels of analysis in organizations, we encourage interdisciplinarity and multi-methods research.
 We particularly recognize the importance of ethical considerations associated with the application of neuroscience and biological methods in management research, such as the use of biological sensors and other devices.

 The Organizations and the Natural Environment Division is dedicated to the advancement of research, teaching, and service in the area of relationships between organizations and the natural environment.
 We believe that these interactions may be among the most significant components in the continued existence, development, and management of human organizations and societies.